Property valuation meeting where a homeowner is discussing a cash offer on their house

 The honest answer: 75% to 85% of market value

 There is no single answer because no two properties or situations are identical.
-But as a general guide, most legitimate cash buying companies in the UK offer somewhere between 75% and 85% of what the property would achieve on the open market.
+But as a general guide, most legitimate cash buying companies in the UK offer between 75% and 85% of what the property would achieve on the open market in 2026.
+South Yorkshire Property Buyers typically sits in the 80% to 85% band, depending on condition, tenure, and how much certainty you need on the completion date.

-Some companies advertise higher percentages.
-In some cases those figures are achievable, particularly for properties in excellent condition, desirable locations, and where the seller has some flexibility on timing.
-In other cases, the headline percentage is a marketing figure that gets revised downward once the company has assessed the property.
+Some companies advertise higher percentages anyway.
+In a small number of cases those figures are achievable, particularly for properties in excellent condition, desirable locations, and where the seller has some flexibility on timing.
+More often the headline percentage is a marketing figure.
+We cover the warning signs in our guide on how to spot a legitimate cash buyer, and explain the underlying business model in our companion guide on what a cash buyer actually is.

 Why do cash buyers offer less than market value?